 In instances like this, life insurance in an estate plan can be used to fill the gap and equalize an estate inheritance among heirs.
 In this example one heir, the daughter, would get the beach house while the sons would receive death-benefit proceeds.

-This tactic is often used when passing on farms, where breaking up the operation would have negative consequences on its revenue generating ability.
+This tactic is often used when passing on a farm, where breaking up the operation would have negative consequences on its revenue generating ability.
 (Related: Keeping a farm in the family)

 If you are a business owner or co-owner, your passing could present challenges for those continuing the business after you, whether it’s family or business partners.
 Proceeds from a life insurance policy can help ease that situation.
 (Related: 3 reasons an entrepreneur needs life and disability income insurance)